OpenSpace/openspace.github.io/docs/users/tutorials/flexible-presentation.md

 openspace.globebrowsing.addFocusNodeFromLatLong("Olympus Mons", "Mars", 18.65, 226.2, 1000)
 openspace.globebrowsing.addFocusNodeFromLatLong("Western Candor", "Mars", -6.48, -76.92, 1000)
 ```
+*Please note that the '** \t **' characters above represent spaces.
+This is done because they might not be preserved when copy&pasting.*

 ## Add Asset File That Contains the Individual Navigation Steps
 First create a new **addons/** directory in the **data/assets/** OpenSpace file path, and then add a new **testflight.asset** file there (the full path will be **data/assets/addons/testflight.asset**).
 Add the following contents to the file, and save it.